 For more information about these sites see the section on Other Media.

-She has won over sixty awards, citations, and fellowships for individual and collaborative professional and research work.
+Forsyth has won over sixty awards, citations, and fellowships for individual and collaborative professional and research work.
 These include national awards for professional and research projects from the American Planning Association (APA), American Institute of Certified Planners (AICP), American Society of Landscape Architects (ASLA), Environmental Design Research Association (EDRA), Planning Institute of Australia (PIA); and state level awards from APA, ASLA, and PIA.
-Publications have received awards, honorable mentions, and been listed as official finalists or in top ten lists by the Association for European Schools of Planning (AESOP) Best Paper Prize, PIA, Australian Peter Harrison Memorial Prize, Journal of the American Planning Association, and Planetizen as well as state-level awards from the APA, PIA, and ASLA.
+Publications have received awards and honorable mentions, and have been listed as official finalists or in top ten lists by the Association for European Schools of Planning (AESOP) Best Paper Prize, PIA, Australian Peter Harrison Memorial Prize, Journal of the American Planning Association, and Planetizen, as well as state-level awards from the APA, PIA, and ASLA.

 Projects and publications receiving at least four awards, commendations, or official finalist statuses have included both individual and collaborative work:

 - The advocacy work of the Urban Places Project (UPP, 1995-2000)

 - A specific UPP project, the YouthPower Guide communicating work by El Arco Iris in Holyoke (1998-2000)